OliverSieweke/oliversieweke/content/javascript/inheritance/constructors.md

 1. `constructor`: the constructor to be called.
 2. `args`: an [array like]() object specifying the arguments to be passed to the constructor.
-3. `newTarget`: an optional constructor function that specifies the value of `new.target` in the constructor invocation (defaults to `constructor`)
+3. `newTarget`: an optional constructor function that specifies the value of `new.target` in the constructor invocation (it defaults to `constructor`).

 A `TypeError` is thrown if `constructor` or `newTarget` are not constructor functions or if `args` is not an array like object.

-Invoking a constructor through` Reflect.construct()` has the exact same effect as calling it with the `new` keyword, except that `new.target` may be set to a different value than the original constructor in step **1.** above.
+Invoking a constructor through `Reflect.construct()` has the exact same effect as calling it with the `new` keyword, except that `new.target` may be set to a different value than the original constructor in step 1 above.
 This makes it possible to use the initialisation logic of one constructor while using the `prototype` property of another one.

 `super(...args)`